 Their recently released book, Installation View, traces these histories and examines our practices of collection and display.
 Rarely seen installation views from both well-known and forgotten exhibitions tell the story of the individuals and institutions that have proved intrinsic to the public circulation of photographs.

 Now, in the age of digital photo sharing, institutions are challenged to engage with new forms and practices of photography.
-Join one of Australia’s leading photography curator and historian, Helen Ennis, for a dialogue with the authors on how the curatorial functions of selecting, collecting and contextualising photomedia are more important than ever.
+Join one of Australia’s leading photography curator and historian, Emeritus Prof Helen Ennis (ANU), for a dialogue with the authors on how the curatorial functions of selecting, collecting and contextualising photomedia are more important than ever.
 The conversation will be followed by a Q&A with our online audience.

 We meet the authors at 4:30pm, Thursday 30th September, 2021.